-We collect available information about a Care Receiver, including medical records, data from personal monitors, claims and surveys.
+We collect available information about a Care Receiver, including medical records, data from personal monitors, claims and surveys and then use it to segment the population, predict behaviour propensities and prioritize nudging interventions.

-Based on the MoBE Map, we can now create highly personalized care journeys that match the motivation and ability of the Care Recipient to act (adhere to medications, manage diet, etc.).
+We then create highly personalized, learning care journeys that match the behaviour propensities (MoBE Maps) of the Care Recipient to act (adhere to medications, manage diet, etc.).

 We nudge the patients ‘where they live’ - these precision nudges delivered through phone calls, personal visits, online messaging, smartphone Apps, Siri, Alexa, and other communication channels.